 HiT (Health info Tracker) is all about helping you live healthy, make healthy choices and, as a result, feel and look your best.
-When you take the My HiT Score challenge you'll receive a score that measures how well you are doing on a daily basis, assuming what you enter into HiT is a fairly typical day for you.
+When you take the HiT Score challenge you'll receive a score that measures how well you are doing on a daily basis, assuming what you enter into HiT is a fairly typical day for you.

 The more data you enter into HiT, the more accurate your score.
-Take the My HiT Score challenge the first time as a benchmark, then make lifestyle changes based on your My Hit Score report.
+Take the HiT Score challenge the first time as a benchmark, then make lifestyle changes based on your Hit Score report.
 Repeat the challenge with the goal of improving your score each time.
 Soon you'll be making healthy choices as a way of life.

 HiT uses an algorithm that is derived from a variety of scientific measures proven to result in greater fitness, feelings of wellness, and reduced risk for disabling disease and illness which potentially squash your chances of longevity and long-term quality of life.

 We won't reveal our algorithm, however, check out the info under "What Do I Have to Do to Get a High HiT Score?"
 We give you plenty of insight into the choices you'll want to make to move you closer to the highest possible HiT Score.
-But the best way is to take the My Hit Score challenge and find out what is helping you and what is harming you.
+But the best way is to take the Hit Score challenge and find out what is helping you and what is harming you.